DamienIrving/teaching/amos-icshmo/conda.md

 See [this post](https://drclimate.wordpress.com/2014/10/30/software-installation-explained/)
 for a detailed discussion of software installation.
-In summary, the Python package installer (`pip`) only works for libraries written in pure Python.
+In summary, the Python package installer ([pip](https://pip.pypa.io)) only works for libraries written in pure Python.
 Many scientific Python libraries have C and/or Fortran dependencies, so the easy solution to this problem is to use a distribution like Anaconda or Canopy, which come with all the most popular libraries pre-installed.
 These distributions also come with a package manager for installing libraries that weren't pre-installed.
-This tutorial focuses on `conda`, which is the package manager associated with Anaconda (as we'll see, it's better than the Canopy package manager).
+This tutorial focuses on [conda](https://conda.io/docs/), which is the package manager associated with Anaconda (as we'll see, it's better than the Canopy package manager).

 ## Installation